tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 Accepting that something is going to happen and that the only thing we can control is how we choose to respond is where EI comes in

 "The greatest weapon against stress is our ability to choose one thought over another."

+"People who are truly successful use their emotional intelligence to focus on activities that address a variety of needs, not just immediate achievements."

+"Stop chasing the things that you think will make you happy and successful, and start realizing that you are the sum of your habits."

 # References
 - https://aimwa.com/workplaceconversations/growth-development/workplace-skills/five-steps-to-managing-your-emotions/